 The Community Organising Guide draws on wisdom gained in social movements over several decades.
 It doesn’t advocate ‘one right way’, but integrates broad-based, social movement and grassroots organising approaches.
 The Guide is the second of six instalments in the People Power Manual series and follows the August 2015 launch of our Campaign Strategy Guide.

 The People Power Manual is an initiative of Pasifika and the Change Agency.
-It will be launched during the Organise + FWD conference in Sydney on 24 November.
+It was launched during the 2015 Organise + FWD conference in Sydney.

 The $80 charge includes $6 GST and $14 postage to addresses within Australia.
 If your postal address is outside Australia, please email James to confirm the full cost including international postage.
 I’ll email you an invoice that reflects the actual postal cost.